sereen-786/tasks/Task_2/test/README.md

+## Content

+1. About Task
+2. Robot Framework and SeleniumLibrary
+3. Download pretrained weights
+4. Installation of softwares for execution of test cases
+5. Execution of test cases

 ## 1. About Task

 This project covers two scenarios for front end automation written using [Robot Framework](http://robotframework.org) and [Selenium Library](https://github.com/robotframework/SeleniumLibrary)